Forget about body shaming.

 Research reveals that high uric acid alone was associated with shortened mean lifespan — 1.4 and 3.8 years in men and women, respectively.
 “While [30 minutes of moderate physical activity 5 days per week] is a desirable goal to pursue, we found that those who exercised minimally, like 15 minutes a day instead of 30 minutes, in brisk walking instead of jogging, also had reduced nearly all mortality increases from high serum uric acid,” Wen and colleagues noted.

-A study by Huang LL, et al. suggests that persons who vigorously exercise or are exposed to hot environments need to drink enough fluids to prevent dehydration and maintain adequate urinary output.
-It is recommended that people with profuse sweating following rigorous exercise should ingest sports drinks containing abundant sodium in order to decrease serum uric acid.
+A study by Huang LL, et al. suggests that people who vigorously exercise or are in hot environments need to drink enough liquid.
+This prevents dehydration and allows them to expel enough urine.
+People who sweat profusely after rigorous exercise should ingest sports drinks with abundant sodium to decrease serum uric acid.

-Today's high-tech society is contributing to an ever more pervasive sedentary lifestyle (lack of physical activity).
+Today’s high-tech society is contributing to a more pervasive sedentary lifestyle (lack of physical activity).
 This can contribute to or be a risk factor for: